I'm Holdin' On to Love (To Save My Life): Chart performance

 "I'm Holdin' On to Love" debuted on the Billboard Hot Country Singles & Tracks chart the week of July 8, 2000 at number 66.
 The single spent 21 weeks on the chart and slowly climbed to a peak position of number 17 on November 11, 2000, where it remained for two weeks.
 "I'm Holdin' On to Love" became the tenth top 20 single from Come On Over, her 16th overall.
 The song went on to top the Hot Country Recurrents chart for one week.
 "I'm Holdin' On to Love" was the final single from Come On Over, and peaked three years after the album's debut, which was released on November 4, 1997.
-The song also reached the second spot of the Bubbling Under Hot 100 chart on November 4, 2000.
+The song also reached number two on the Bubbling Under Hot 100 chart on November 4, 2000; combining with the mainline Hot 100, "I'm Holdin' On to Love" reached number 102.

+The song debuted at number 74 on the RPM Country Tracks chart the week of July 24, 2000.
+Just a week before RPM ceased publication in November 2000, "I'm Holdin' On to Love" reached a peak position of number 4 on the Canadian Top Country Tracks; it would become the album's lowest peaking single and only one of two, the other being "Rock This Country!", to miss the top two.
+The song had the slowest rise to the top ten out of every other Come On Over single, reaching the top ten in its eleventh week on the chart.